anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.1"></a>
 ## 4.1 Introduction

-This chapter will describe in detail the Kubernetes Reference Architecture in terms of the functional capabilities and how they relate to the Reference Model requirements, i.e. how the infrastructure profiles are delivered and described.
+This chapter describes in detail the CNTT Kubernetes Reference Architecture in terms of the functional capabilities and how they relate to the Reference Model requirements, i.e. how the infrastructure profiles are determined, documented and delivered.

 Figure 4-1 below shows the architectural components that are described in the subsequent sections of this chapter.